ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.geofency/README.md

 Some kind of WAF/proxy/entry Server should be put before ioBroker. (e.g. nginx is nice and easy to configure).

 ## Changelog
+### 1.1.0 (2022-03-11)
+* IMPORTANT: Forbidden characters are now replaced by _ in generated State IDs.
+Because gave an error before should not be breaking
+* (Apollon77) Add new json state with the json of the last incoming data
+* (Apollon77) Add new data channel under the user with all data fields from the incoming data as own states
+* (Apollon77) Add Sentry for crash-reporting
+* (Apollon77) Prevent some error cases reported

 ### 1.0.3 (2021-03-10)
 * (Apollon77) Fix port checks